Dos Ojos Cenote Diving in Tulum

 Dive Lines / what you will see

-A bright and open route with clear water, wide passages, and beautiful light beams.
-This is a great first introduction to Dos Ojos.
+A bright and open route with crystal-clear water, wide passages, and beautiful light beams filtering through the surface.
+This is a great first introduction to Dos Ojos — easy depth, stunning visibility, and that unmistakable cenote light that makes every photo look otherworldly.

-Bat Cave is an adjacent cenote connected to Dos Ojos.
-This is a darker and more enclosed dive, offering a completely different atmosphere, the line passes through an air dome filled with bats, where we surface to admire the natural ceiling and listen to the echoing sounds of the resident colony.
+An adjacent cenote connected to Dos Ojos.
+Darker and more enclosed than the Barbie Line, offering a completely different atmosphere.
+The line passes through an air dome filled with bats, where we surface to admire the natural ceiling and listen to the echoing sounds of the resident colony.
+A memorable contrast to the first dive.

 This tour is ideal for: